quicwg/base-drafts/draft-ietf-quic-transport.md

 lost.
 An endpoint SHOULD be prepared to retransmit a packet containing either frame type if it receives more packets on a terminated connection.
 Limiting the number of retransmissions and the time over which this final packet is sent limits the effort expended on terminated connections.

-An endpoint that does not retransmit this packet could be forced to use the stateless reset process ({{stateless-reset}}).
+An endpoint that chooses not to retransmit packets containing CONNECTION_CLOSE or APPLICATION_CLOSE risks a peer missing the first such packet.
+The only mechanism available to an endpoint that continues to receive data for a terminated connection is to use the stateless reset process ({{stateless-reset}}).

 An endpoint that receives an invalid CONNECTION_CLOSE or APPLICATION_CLOSE frame